|1. European Monetary System|

 Then the EMS created the European Central bank (June 1998) and a single European currency (euro 2002).

-As a general rule, small countries (whose trade share is less than 1% of world trade) should peg their currency to a major currency or a basket of major currencies.
+As a general rule, small countries (whose trade shares are less than 1% of world trade) should peg their currency to a major currency or a basket of major currencies.
 But there is little harm in floating their currencies.
 The peg should be set at a level to ensure balanced trade.
-(Remember Greece's problem)
+(Remember Greece's debt crisis)

 |Developing countries||There are some developing countries that rely heavily on exports of a few primary products.
 Also, some countries trade mostly with one country (e.g., oil).
 In this case, pegging to a major currency is acceptable.|

 For example, China's export share is about 12%, and it should float yuan to protect consumer welfare.
 (As the reserve asset increases, its real value in terms of yuan or imported goods declines.)

 In the foreseeable future (by the next decade, if not sooner), four major currencies (USD, euro, yen and yuan) will float their currencies.
 India and Russia may follow suit eventually.
 Large countries may not only hurt themselves (profit from currency intervention will be negative) but also disrupt world trade when their currencies are pegged to another currency to gain a large trade surplus.